Compare Car Insurance New South Wales

 What is the most common type of car insurance claim in NSW?

-According to a 2018 AAMI car insurance report, the most common type of insurance claim in NSW is an at-fault collision (26.6% of claims), followed closely by a not-at-fault collision (25.75%).
+According to a 2024 AAMI car insurance report, the most common type of insurance claim in NSW is a nose-to-tail collision.
+So keep your distance!

 How does a car insurance excess work in NSW?

 A car insurance excess is money you agree to pay when filing a claim.
-Some comprehensive car insurance policies let you set your excess: the higher the excess, the lower your premium.
+Some comprehensive car insurance policies let you set your excess: the higher the excess, the lower your premium - and vice-versa.

 Should I choose market value or agreed value for NSW car insurance?